Srakai/hash-pax/README.md

 ## 🚀 Hash Pax
-Hashish — the Pax controller you didn’t know you needed.
+Hash Pax — the Pax controller you didn’t know you needed.
 While the Pax app ghosted the App Store, we’ve stepped in with over-engineered Bluetooth magic.
 Control your vaporizer like a pro, straight from the terminal.
 Who needs an app when you’ve got Python?

 ### 🔥 Features
 Lock/Unlock: Because privacy matters, even with vapes.